jonase/eastwood/README.md

 Implementation note: Eastwood does not automatically determine whether a function is pure, conditionally pure, a HOF, etc.  All of these properties were determined by manual inspection and recorded in a map of data about Clojure core functions.
-It would be possible to enhance Eastwood so that developers can add to this map, so their own functions will cause similar warnings, but right now any function not in this map will never cause one of these warnings.

 ### `:local-shadows-var`